• Ebook

 • Recipe FAQs

-• Other Related Gluten-Free Cookie recipes to consider...
+• Related vegan gluten-free cookie recipes to consider...

 Allergy-Friendly Substitutions

 Most chocolate chip cookies include wheat and gluten, eggs, and dairy.
-Here are our favorite tested vegan and allergy-free substitutions for cookies:
+Here are my favorite tested vegan and allergy-free substitutions for cookies:

 • Dairy-Free Butter - Vegan buttery sticks make the best substitution, but you need to read the label carefully if baking for a soy allergy since soy is often part of vegan butter substitutes.